zoedmky/TRIEKY/README.md

 TRIEKY extracts the fully reconstructed alternative sequences (`ALT`) from the TRGT VCF.
 Depending on your locus configuration, it applies one of two counting strategies:

 ### 1. Frame Mode
 Designed for simple repeat loci with a single expected motif length (e.g., *DMPK*, *HTT*, *FXN*).
-The sequence is parsed in non-overlapping steps across all possible reading frames (0 to k-1) to precisely capture structural variants while preserving repeat boundaries.
+The sequence is parsed in non-overlapping steps across all possible reading frames (0 to k-1) to preserve the repeat structure while detecting unexpected motifs.

 ### 2. Sliding Mode
 Designed for complex, mosaic, or highly polymorphic loci containing multiple possible motif lengths (e.g., *RFC1*).
 A sliding window scans every possible k-mer along the reconstructed allele sequence.